 Courtesy Premier Outdoor Living featuring Deckorators

-Give outdoor kitchens as much thought as indoor ones
+Give outdoor kitchens as much thought as indoor kitchens

 Homeowners are no longer satisfied with dingy charcoal grills.
 Outdoor space design experts say there is a growing interest in putting large, fully functional grills, refrigerators, wine coolers, and other premium features into outdoor living areas.